-A week-long festival in the middle of the desert you say – sounds interesting enough to grab you attention doesn’t it.
+A week-long festival in the middle of the desert you say – sounds interesting enough to grab your attention doesn’t it.
 Well, let me tell you this is no ordinary festival… this is Burning Man.

 Since moving to San Francisco a little under two years ago, Lisette and I have wanted to make the trip to Black Rock City to see what all the fuss is about with this thing called Burning Man (BM).
 When we first arrived here in 2011, we met up with some people who had just come back from their first burn while out for a drink one night.
 You could literally feel their excitement of what they had just experienced from the moment they started talking to us.
-They went on to describe this “life changing” event and how we MUST go.
+They went on to describe this “life-changing” event and how we MUST go.

-Well here we are, one week away from what can only be described as the most intense seven days of our lives, dedicated to community, art, self-expression, and self-reliance.
+Well, here we are, one week away from what can only be described as the most intense seven days of our lives, dedicated to community, art, self-expression, and self-reliance.

 Ok so with that out of the way let’s get started.
 The idea below was to divide the preparation into stages to make it easier to follow.
-It worked for me so lets hope it works for you too.
+It worked for me so let's hope it works for you too.

-Pretty simple philosophy here – if you don’t have a ticket well then you ain’t going are you.
+Pretty simple philosophy here – if you don’t have a ticket well then you ain’t going are you?

 How many of you have waited in line for hours/days to secure a ticket to see your favorite band’s concert?
 Nowadays the line has been replaced with sitting in front of your computer, vigorously pressing the refresh button while praying to the interweb gods that the server doesn’t crash.
 This mad ‘bum rush’ for tickets often occurs at the most inconvenient of times too.

-Well I’m sorry to tell you but this is the dance we do for BM also…… here is the link to purchase tickets.
+Well, I’m sorry to tell you but this is the dance we do for BM also…… here is the link to purchase tickets.

 As you probably already know, tickets sell out so I wanted to make sure I registered nice and early (back in December 2012).
-The initial release of tickets were priced at a whopping $650 each.
+The initial release of tickets was priced at a whopping $650 each.
 These were marketed as fully transferrable, first-come, first-served tickets…… I couldn’t help but draw parallels with the airline industry.

-We decided to wait for the main release of tickets which went live at 12pm (PST) on the 13th February.
+We decided to wait for the main release of tickets which went live at 12pm (PST) on the 13th of February.
 These tickets were priced considerably lower at $380 each.
-After co-ordinating with friends, who were also going, we jumped online and played the screen refresh game for over two hours before a friend managed to secure them on our behalf.
+After coordinating with friends, who were also going, we jumped online and played the screen refresh game for over two hours before a friend managed to secure them on our behalf.
 Excited much!